steven-hoang1/VibeVoice/README.md

 </picture>
 </div>

+> **NOTE:** This is a fork of VibeVoice at a point before it got removed from Github.
+Links have been updated to use a 7B version I have hosted on HF, as allowed by the MIT license adopted by the original model and code

 VibeVoice is a novel framework designed for generating **expressive**, **long-form**, **multi-speaker** conversational audio, such as podcasts, from text.
 It addresses significant challenges in traditional Text-to-Speech (TTS) systems, particularly in scalability, speaker consistency, and natural turn-taking.

 A core innovation of VibeVoice is its use of continuous speech tokenizers (Acoustic and Semantic) operating at an ultra-low frame rate of 7.5 Hz.
 These tokenizers efficiently preserve audio fidelity while significantly boosting computational efficiency for processing long sequences.
 VibeVoice employs a [next-token diffusion](https://arxiv.org/abs/2412.08635) framework, leveraging a Large Language Model (LLM) to understand textual context and dialogue flow, and a diffusion head to generate high-fidelity acoustic details.